smathur-splunk/workshops/docs/custom_metr.md

 6. The final Python script should look something like [this](https://gist.github.com/smathur-splunk/2f9681884bde5ccb2ca6b30120e65956#file-random_gen-py).

 	Note that in the code there is a dict called `metrics_data`, which has a key of `gauge` (this is where you specify the metric type), and a value of a list `metrics_list`.
-That list should contain all the gauge metrics that you would like to send.
+That list should contain all the gauge metric data points that you would like to send, with each metric data point represented as a dict.
+That dict contains the metric name, value, timestamp, and dimensions.

-	- This way, multiple metrics can be sent in the same request (this applies to cURL too).
+	- This way, multiple metrics/data points can be sent in the same request (this applies to cURL too).
-	- If you're only sending one metric, the value for `gauge` (or any other metric type) *still* needs to be a list, it'll just have one item.
+	- If you're only sending one metric data point, the value for `gauge` (or any other metric type) *still* needs to be a list, it'll just have one item.

 	The resulting JSON body would look like this:
 	```json